How To Monitor Your Medical Refrigerator Temperature

 Temperature Monitoring Recommendations

-From using stem and dial thermometers, to equipping 30-day electronic temperature recorders, it is evident that temperature monitoring practices recommended by global health authorities and organizations have continually changed over a number of years.
-Due to rapid technological advances, better and more reliable devices continue to be produced, which make the cold chain process more efficient.
+From using stem and dial thermometers to equipping 30-day electronic temperature recorders, it is evident that temperature monitoring practices recommended by global health authorities and organizations have continually changed over a number of years.
+Due to rapid technological advances, better and more reliable devices continue to be produced, which makes the cold chain process more efficient.